Gardening Calendar

 Christmas Cactus Know How:

-The secret to a full blooming Christmas Cactus is temperature and light control.
+The secret to a full-blooming Christmas Cactus is temperature and light control.
 The cactus will develop buds and bloom if given bright light, short days, and night temperatures between 55° and 65°F. Christmas cacti bloom best when somewhat pot-bound.
 If repotting is needed, this should be done during midwinter.
 Christmas cacti require less water from October to March than they do when growth is active from April to September.
 A rest period is important if plants are to bloom abundantly.
 Dormancy should be started about the middle of September and continued for eight weeks.
-DO NOT over water during the dark days of winter.
+DO NOT overwater during the dark days of winter.
 Bright sun during summer months can make plants look pale.
 Clay pots are great, but they draw the salts from fertilizer and the minerals from hard water out of the soil and into the clay.
-To clean clay pots:

 - Mix a solution of one part bleach or one part Lestoil to nine parts water.